garynaz/LetsTrade/README.md

 ## To-do list
 * Add locations to ad's in order to allow users to search by location.
-* Add Buy, Sell, or Trade, buttons for users to select when posting a new ad.
 * Add Category heading, and Search By Category (Video Games, Consoles, Other) functionality for the end user.